-Imagine a national park trip and you might conjure up images of sweeping vistas and exceptional hiking.
-And while daytime activities are a huge part of any great national park vacation with kids, the best way to fully immerse yourself is by family camping under the stars and waking up to the sunrise in one of the best national park campgrounds.
+When you imagine a national park vacation, you probably conjure up images of sweeping vistas, exceptional hiking, and scenic drives through some of America’s most stunning natural areas.
+Those sorts of daytime activities are definitely a huge part of any great national park vacation with kids, but in my opinion the best way to fully immerse yourself is by family camping under the stars and waking up to the sunrise at one of the best national park campgrounds.

-From Acadia to Zion, these five national park campgrounds (plus a bonus national seashore campground) offer some of the country’s most beautiful spots to pitch a tent.
+From Acadia to Zion, these are my picks for the five best national park campgrounds (plus a bonus national seashore campground) to pitch a tent amidst some of the country’s most beautiful scenery.

 LUXURY CAMPING: 10 Family Glamping Resorts Where You Can Get Away from it All

-One of the best family vacation spots in the country and beautiful year round, Acadia National Park is best for summer camping.
-The 45 miles of carriage roads built between 1913 and 1940 entice visitors to hike and bike the park’s woods and shoreline.
-A coastal fjard (the Atlantic coast’s only!) and rock formations offer more great reasons to stay and explore.
+Though it’s one of the best family vacation spots in the country and beautiful year round, Acadia National Park works best for summer camping.
+The 45 miles of carriage roads built between 1913 and 1940 entice visitors to hike and bike the woods and shoreline, while rock formations and a coastal fjard (the Atlantic coast’s only one!) offer more great reasons to stay and explore.

-Though only 30 minutes from Bar Harbor, at Seawall Campground you’ll feel hundreds of miles from anywhere.
+Only 30 minutes from Bar Harbor, Seawall Campground still feels hundreds of miles from anywhere.
 There’s both drive-in and walk-in sites at this seasonal campground, so you can decide just how on-your-own you want to be.
-With friendly rangers, free firewood, and the sound of the ocean waves as your bedtime music, Seawall earns rave reviews and is an ideal family spot to settle in and explore Acadia.
+With friendly rangers, free firewood, and the sound of the ocean waves as your bedtime music, Seawall is an ideal family spot to settle in and explore Acadia.

 The D-loop sites are slightly closer together, but they’re also wooded and private.
 There are no showers here, but the ocean water is plenty refreshing and you do get clean bathrooms at the campground.
-Not quite enough?
-Just down the road you’ll find hot showers and a store.
+If that’s not quite your speed there are hot showers and a store just down the road.
+Camp sites at this national park campground are reservable up to two months in advance.

-EPIC TRIPS: 27 Family Vacation Ideas for the Best Trip Ever
+EPIC TRIPS: 50 Best Family Vacation Ideas for All Ages

-Only three of Glacier’s 13 campgrounds allow reservations, so if you are a planner, Fish Creek Campground is your spot.
-(Reservations are recommended when you camp at Glacier because the camping season is short, spanning from May to September.)
+Reservations are recommended when you camp at Glacier National Park because the camping season is short, spanning from May to September, but only three of Glacier’s 13 campgrounds allow reservations.
+If you’re a planner, Fish Creek Campground is your spot.
 The C-loop is generator-free, and site 114 puts you right at the trailhead to Lake MacDonald.
 Many of the B60 sites allow you to fall asleep to the sound of the stream.

 HIT THE ROAD: A Beginner’s Guide to Choosing an RV to Rent or Buy

-AMERICA’S BEST IDEA: 12 Most Beautiful National Park Lodges in the U.S.
+AMERICA’S BEST IDEA: 12 Best National Park Lodges in the U.S.

 With so many great choices, how do you choose an Olympic National Park campground?
 First off, know that you can’t go wrong.
 Narrow your options by selecting a type of camping experience—think oceanfront campfires, sleeping under a blanket of deep forest, or waking up to ridgeline views.